Through stories of encounters between humans and animals, Our Wild Calling offers a way out of an age of solitude. We speak to author Richard Louv.

-Zhao’s achievement is also accompanied by another important record: for the first time in Golden Globe history, three women were nominated in the Best Director category.
-Zhao was joined by Emerald Fennell, director of Promising Young Woman, and Regina King, who directed One Night in Miami.
-These nominations send a very important signal to an industry where there is still a problematic gender gap, raising hopes that the Academy Awards might also take stock of their questionable track record and start taking steps in the right direction.
+Zhao’s achievement is also accompanied by other important records: for the first time at the Oscars, two women were nominated in the Best Director category, namely Zhao and Emerald Fennell for Promising Young Woman, and three of them were nominated for the equivalent Golden Globe; Zhao, Fennell and Regina King, who directed One Night in Miami.
+These nominations send a very important signal to an industry in which a problematic gender gap still exists.

-In her live-streamed acceptance speech (the event took place in a hybrid format due to the pandemic) Chloé Zhao thanked the team who worked on the film, her family, and the whole nomad community with whom she collaborated.
+In her acceptance speeches, Zhao thanked the team who worked on the film, her family, and the whole nomad community with whom she collaborated.
 Zhao also quoted one of the members of this community: “Compassion is the breakdown of barriers between us.
 A heart-to-heart bonding.
 Your pain is my pain is mingled and shared between us”.
 This connection is at the heart of her love for cinema.

 This is why I fell in love with making movies and telling stories, cause they give us a chance to laugh and cry together and they give us a chance to learn from each other and to have more compassion for each other.